-To date, there are no sustainability criteria formally integrated into the internal regulations of the management company's governance bodies.
+To date, there are no sustainability criteria formally integrated into the internal regulations of the management company's governance bodies, as there is no executive board (single majority shareholder).
 However, Cathay already promotes good governance practices, notably through the diversity of experience and skills within its governing bodies.
-In addition, Cathay's appointment of a Chief Impact Officer demonstrates that ESG issues are considered and addressed at the highest level of management.
+In addition, Cathay's appointment of a Chief Impact Officer, demonstrates that ESG issues are considered at the highest level of management.